 The case for change

-In part this is because the voices of those with lived experience, whether in the case of the Independent Care Review or Independent Review of Adult Social Care, have made clear that changes must be made.
+In part, this is because the voices of those with lived experience, whether in the case of the Independent Care Review or Independent Review of Adult Social Care, have made clear that changes must be made.
 But is also because our own members, and other social work and social care colleagues, have for a long while expressed their dissatisfaction with structures, cultures and policies which are often disabling, rather than enabling, of their personal effort and professional judgement.
-Eligibility criteria and inadequate workforce numbers which preclude them from taking preventative, empowering actions.
-Bureaucracy and systemic risk-aversion inhibiting them from developing constructive relationships with those seeking and/or receiving support.
-Legislation which pushes and pulls in contrary directions, or makes demands which the ‘system’ has no capacity to deliver.
+Eligibility criteria and inadequate workforce numbers preclude them from taking preventative, empowering actions.
+Bureaucracy and systemic risk-aversion inhibit them from developing constructive relationships with those seeking and/or receiving support.
+Legislation that pushes and pulls in contrary directions, or makes demands that the ‘system’ has no capacity to deliver.

 Structures of accountability, governance and service delivery are just one part of consultation though, and proposals around eligibility and assessment, workforce development, commissioning, scrutiny, implementation and improvement are, among many others, all welcome.
 The case for change is strong in these areas, with clear potential to make things work better.

 As social work is so integral to Scotland’s various social care systems (e.g. children, adults, older people, etc.), and our social care, health and education colleagues so critical to achieving social work’s objectives, the focus of our members has always been broad and inclusive.
 We seek change in the whole system, as it is only when the whole system is working well that people and communities will notice improvement.